Can I use Canvas outdoors?

 Direct sunlight interferes with most forms of 3D sensing to varying degrees, and this can negatively affect results.
 However, there are usually ways to make it work!

-- Range: the LiDAR sensor’s range is 5m, and Structure Sensor’s range is 3.5m, meaning roofs and second story exteriors will be very challenging.
+- Range: the LiDAR sensor’s range is 5m, and Structure Sensor’s range is 3.5m, meaning roofs and second-story exteriors will be very challenging to capture.

 - Scan To CAD: Scan To CAD will generally handle the exteriors of structures just fine, but will not convert landscape, fences, driveways, grass, or other items that may be important for exterior work.

-In either case, we have seen people use Canvas (via both options) outdoors for many different projects, mainly for working on home exteriors.
+These limitations are why we chiefly promote Canvas for scanning interiors, but we have seen people use Canvas outdoors for many different projects — mainly for working on home exteriors.
 If you do want to try using Canvas outdoors, you can improve the likelihood of getting good results by:

 - Scanning around dusk